Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 ```

+🟡 Is this a helpful visualization?
+🟡 Is there anything you think would be *more* helpful?

-**Third**, we'll experiment with heatmaps as an alternative to venn diagrams.
+**Lastly**, we'll experiment with heatmaps as an alternative to venn diagrams.
 I like heatmaps for a couple reasons.
 They make it easier to visualize many samples, and also they show more of the quantitative data.
 We'll use the package [pheatmap](https://davetang.org/muse/2018/05/15/making-a-heatmap-in-r-with-the-pheatmap-package/) (aka pretty heatmap).

 You may have already installed this package during Day 7.
 If not, click on the link above, and skim the tutorial.
 The first lines tell you how to install pheatmap.
 Install it below.
 Then comment out the install line and load the package on the line below.